Visits to museums, exhibitions, lectures, etc.

 St. Michael’s Island

-On Tuesday, May 28, 2024, on St. Michael’s Island, our member Jutta held a bread-making class.
+On Tuesday, May 28, 2024, at St. Michael’s, our member Jutta taught a baking class.

 Course videos and recipes >>